mdrights/LiveSlak/README.txt

-  nsh - no 'new style' sub-pixel hinting in freetype. tpb - enable TrackPoint scrolling while holding down middle mouse button. syn - start the syndaemon for better support of Synaptics touchpads. ssh - start the SSH server (disabled by default)
+  nsh - no 'new style' sub-pixel hinting in freetype. tpb - enable TrackPoint scrolling while holding down middle mouse button. syn - start the syndaemon for better support of Synaptics touchpads. ssh - start the SSH server (disabled by default).

 nomodeset => Boot without kernel mode setting, needed with some machines.